 Hiking is an age-old pursuit that allows us to get out in nature, recharge our batteries, and indulge in a great form of physical activity.
 Setting off down the trail and out into the wilderness is iconic, symbolizing escape from our increasingly urbanized culture.

-You’ve come to the right place - this hiking for beginners guide was developed just for YOU!
+Our ultimate guide to hiking for beginners was developed just for YOU!

-We are going to cover a lot because the goal is for you to feel completely comfortable on your first or next hike.
+We will cover a lot because the goal is for you to feel completely comfortable on your first or next hike.